botwiki/botwiki.org/content/tutorials/how-to-make-a-twitter-bot-dm-retweet-glitch/index.md

 ![Remix time!](/content/tutorials/how-to-make-a-twitter-bot-dm-retweet-glitch/images/remix-this.png){.centered}

-You will put your API keys inside your `.env` file (look for it in the sidebar), so that it looks something like this:
+You can put your API keys inside your `.env` file (look for it in the sidebar), so that it looks something like this:

 ```
 CONSUMER_KEY='1234gibberish'